MikoUwU/WM8471-KiCAD-footprint/README.md

 # WM8471-KiCAD-footprint
-A footprint and symbol for the WM8471 DAC, compatible with KiCAD 4 and newer.
+A footprint and symbol for the WM8471 DAC, compatible with KiCAD v4 and later.